Estimated Reading Time: 6 minutes

 China, Malaysia & Thailand

-Things I should know about the English Premier League before betting
+Things I should know about the EPL before betting

 Before you bet, it’s a good idea to know the rules of soccer.